 English Springer Spaniel

-English Springer Spaniels are very active dogs.
+Very active dogs.
 They are easy to train and need their minds to be kept active.
 They can become destructive if left for long periods of time.
 They love jumping in muddy puddles and getting dirty, so require regular grooming and baths.

-The Pug is a playful and mischievous.
+Playful and mischievous.
 Tend to be friendly towards kids, dogs and strangers.
 They can be prone to getting overweight if not exercised enough and can be difficult to train as they’re strong willed.
 Like the French Bulldog, they’re prone to snorting.

-German Shepherds are strong and loyal dogs.
+Strong and loyal dogs.
 They become devoted to their families and are very intelligent.
 They aren’t aggressive dogs on the whole, despite being known as good guard dogs.
 They excel at agility training.

 A dog that likes spending time with both people and other dogs.
 Good to train and needs an active lifestyle.
 One of the most caring and sensitive of dog breeds.